Thelimon/backend-verblio/README.md

 # Backend Verblio challenge
 ## Overwiew

-#### This project was made with NestJS and TypeScript, also Docker was used for hosting PostgresSQL database.
+#### This project was made with NestJS and TypeScript and typeORM, also Docker was used for hosting PostgresSQL database.

 ## Steps to run application